Poland’s first post-communist PM Mazowiecki dies

-As prime minister, he called for drawing a “thick line” to separate the communist past from new Poland, a much-criticized position which contributed to his ouster after a year in office.
+As prime minister, he called for drawing a “thick line” to separate the communist past from new Poland, a variously interpreted and much-criticized comment that contributed to his ouster after more than a year in office.

-Within days, their action grew into a massive wave of strikes that gave birth to Solidarity, Eastern Europe’s first free-trade union and a nationwide freedom movement, led by Walesa, whose name quickly became known around the globe.
+The action rapidly grew into a massive wave of strikes that gave birth to Solidarity, Eastern Europe’s first free-trade union and a nationwide freedom movement, led by Walesa, whose name quickly became known around the globe.

-From the days of the strike until well into Poland’s democracy in the 1990s, Mazowiecki was among Walesa’s closest counselors.
-He advised Walesa in the tough yet successful negotiations with the communists, who granted union and civic freedoms in 1980.
+Until well into Poland’s democracy in the 1990s, Mazowiecki was among Walesa’s closest counselors, advising him in the tough yet successful negotiations with the communists, who granted union and civic freedoms in 1980.

-Like Walesa, and many Solidarity activists, he was detained for months under martial law imposed on Dec.13, 1981, to curb the freedom that had irritated Moscow.
+Like Walesa, and many Solidarity activists, he was detained under martial law, imposed on Dec.
+13, 1981, to curb the freedom that had irritated Moscow.

-After one year in confinement, Mazowiecki returned to Walesa’s side and wrote reports about the stagnation of social and economic life under martial law.
+After one year in confinement, Mazowiecki returned to Walesa’s side and wrote reports about social and economic stagnation under martial law.

 The hardships inspired a new wave of strikes in 1988.
 Mazowiecki walked arm in arm with Walesa at the head of angry workers in Gdansk.
 The renewed protests brought the communists to the negotiating table with Solidarity, to discuss the terms of democratization.
 Mazowiecki authored many of these terms.